 From the rural foothills outside Salida, Colorado, to the busy outskirts of Washington DC, I have come to know many different styles of life.
 Growing up in Salida, I learned life in the countryside, originally living in a small, strawbale cottage that my parents built.
 As a young child I grew up running through the pinon forest surrounding our home.
 During a portion of this time in my early life, my parents owned a small Bakery and Cafe, were I became accustom to life in a commercial kitchen.Once I reached schooling age, a job offer brought my family to Arlington, Virginia, where I began developing an interest in Science and Technology.
 Curious about what exactly my father did I began to learn how to program as well as the inner workings of UNIX-based operating systems.
 At H-B Woodlawn Secondary Program I really became who I am, learning to manage my own life and take on responsibility.
 H-B also taught me to follow my passions, no matter what would stand in my way.
 It was during this period of my life that I began to develop interests in Music and Photography, as well hone my cooking abilities and pursue a future in Computer Science.
 I also participated in a Student Exchange with Aachen, Germany, to learn more about German culture as well as to improve my German.
 Since then I have also attended a German Language school for part of a summer, and backpacked around Europe with a friend from Aachen.
 Eventually my time in Arlington would come to and end and I moved back west, to where I am now.
-I am currently an Undergraduate Student at the Colorado School of Mines pursuing a Bachelor’s degree in Computer Science with a minor in Mathematical Sciences, as well as a Master in Computational and Applied Math.
+I am currently an Undergraduate Student at the Colorado School of Mines pursuing a Bachelor’s degree in Computer Science with a minor in Mathematical Sciences, as well as a PhD in Computer Science.